 Underneath the glaze of the Parisian sky, the Eiffel Tower captures the dazzling spirit of its French capital.
 A magnificent wrought iron lattice tower that was originally built as an entrance to the 1889 World's Fair, the tower was designed by Gustave Eiffel after his inspiration was fueled by the pyramidal form of Egypt's historic landmarks.
 This comparison was met with ardent disapproval from several eminent Frenchmen before the tower came to be the celebrated global icon that it is known as today.
-At a stunning height of 324 meters (1,063 feet), the Eiffel Tower dominates the skyline as the city's tallest, and the country's second-tallest structure.
+At a stunning height of 324 meters (1,063 feet), the Eiffel Tower dominates the skyline as the city's tallest, and the country's second-tallest freestanding structure.
 Its majestic form sports three shades – darkest at the lowest level and colored in a light contrast as the tower ambles up to the top – an illusory mechanism adopted so as to complement its surroundings.
-The Eiffel Tower is one of the most winning sights in all of France, and even after more than a century, people continue to extol this monumental symbol of everlasting beauty.
+The Eiffel Tower is one of the most winning sights in all of France, and even after more than a century, people continue to extol this monumental symbol of architectural beauty.

 The Louvre Museum houses one of the largest collections of artwork and antiquities in the world.
-The museum is located inside the Louvre Palace, which was constructed in the 12th-Century as a fortress Philip II.
+The museum is located inside the Louvre Palace, which was constructed in the 12th Century as a fortress by Philip II.
 After Louis XIV decided to move his court to Versailles, the palace was occupied by a variety of institutions related to the arts.
 The museum was first opened under the National Assembly in 1793.
 The establishment is separated into sections, including drawing, painting and sculpture, and houses antiquities from Egypt, Rome, Greece, and several other cultures.
 Visitors to the museum can explore its many wings and see famous works like the Mona Lisa, Venus de Milo, and Liberty Leading the People.